 - Raymond James (2015-Present)

-Churning is a deceptive trading practice that many brokers like Michael Ollmann continue to take part in despite its fraudulent nature.
+Churning is a deceptive trading practice that many less than scrupulous securities brokers continue to take part in despite its fraudulent nature.
 It centers around the securities broker trading their customer’s account excessively even if it has no actual financial benefit to the customer.
 Rather, the broker does this with the express purpose of increasing their own commissions.
+This act is often detrimental to investors due to the fees it causes them to incur.
+The fees can very easily rack up and drastically lower investor principals.

 Oakes & Fosher Can Help